dynawo/.github/GOVERNANCE.md

 * Best effort to resolve issues,
 * Building and publishing the releases, including writing the release notes and informing the community

-Please refer to our maintainers list for more details about our work division.